 Most taxpayers operate on a system of self-assessment,which means that you are responsible for preparing your tax return.
-It is your responsibility to maintain records; this is particularly important when you are claiming deductions, which are subject to strict Providing proof of a claim, for example that an expense was incurred (where producing a receipt substantiates the claim). requirements (i.e. you must be able to prove that an item you claimed as a deduction does exist and the amount claimed was correct).
+It is your responsibility to maintain records; this is particularly important when you are claiming deductions, which are subject to strict substantiation requirements (i.e. you must be able to prove that an item you claimed as a deduction does exist and the amount claimed was correct).

 The policy of self-assessment means that the ATO initially accepts the information in your tax return.
 However, interest and penalties may be imposed if your tax return is incorrect.

 The ATO conducts both systematic and random audits to ensure that taxpayers comply with their responsibilities.
-If you are subject to an audit, you A document that sets out what a person wants to happen to their money and other property after they die. need to produce documentary Material presented to a court to prove or disprove a fact.
-It can include what witnesses say as well as documents and other objects. to establish that your tax returns have been true and correct.
+If you are subject to an audit, you will need to produce documentary evidence to establish that your tax returns have been true and correct.

 In general, if you follow the ATO’s guidelines when preparing your tax return, you will not be charged a penalty if you make an honest mistake.
 Also, you can rely on the rights provided in the Taxpayer’s Charter published by the ATO.
-It sets out your rights and obligations, as well as the ATO’s Formal delivery of legal documents to a person to tell them there are court proceedings against them which they must defend, or to make sure a witness in a case knows when they have to go to court to give evidence. standards, dealing with various topics, including The principle that private information told to a person must not be revealed to others.
-Some professionals must keep information confidential, for example doctor–patient and lawyer–client relationships., fair and reasonable treatment, and truthfulness.
-The Taxpayer’s Charter is available on the ATO’s website (www.ato.gov.au/About-ATO/Commitments-and-reporting/Taxpayers–Charter/).
+It sets out your rights and obligations, as well as the ATO’s service standards, dealing with various topics, including confidentiality, fair and reasonable treatment, and truthfulness.
+The Taxpayer’s Charter is available on the ATO’s website).

 Taxation law is extremely lengthy and complex.
 This, plus your self-assessment responsibilities, means that it may be important for you to obtain professional taxation advice, particularly when completing a tax return.
-You may wish to consult a registered tax A person who acts for someone else.
-They can make decisions, carry out tasks or make agreements for the other person.
-For example, if you ask someone to bid for you at an auction they will be acting as your agent., although it may be appropriate to see a lawyer.
+You may wish to consult a registered tax agent, although it may be appropriate to see a lawyer.
 You can obtain a tax deduction for amounts you spend in managing your tax affairs, including the preparation of your income tax returns by tax agents and the taxation advice you receive from tax agents and lawyers.